Hassancxpm/Simple-lightweight-modal/README.md

-# Simple lightweight modal message app
+# Simple lightweight modal app

 ## Overview

-Simple lightweight modal message Cloudflare app with with French translation and more options.
+Simple lightweight modal Cloudflare app with with French translation and more options.

 ## Options